-New Relic (NEWR) Q1 FY2022 Highlights:
+New Relic (NEWR) Q4 FY2022 Highlights:

-- Revenue: $180.4 million vs analyst estimates of $173.1 million (4.25% beat)
+- Revenue: $205.7 million vs analyst estimates of $205.1 million (small beat)

-- EPS (non-GAAP): -$0.25 vs analyst estimates of -$0.38
+- EPS (non-GAAP): -$0.24 vs analyst estimates of -$0.20

-- Free cash flow of $4.78 million, down 78% from previous quarter
+- Free cash flow of $44 million, up from negative free cash flow of $22.9 million in previous quarter

-- Net Revenue Retention Rate: 111%, up from 99% previous quarter
+- Net Revenue Retention Rate: 119%, up from 116% previous quarter

-Founded in 2008, New Relic (NYSE:NEWR) makes a monitoring software that collects, scores, and analyses performance data about a client's IT stack.
+With the name being an anagram of its founder, Lew Cirne, New Relic (NYSE:NEWR) makes a monitoring software that collects, scores, and analyses performance data about a client's IT stack.

 The software provides companies with a shared real-time dashboard where the information about their software stacks is visualised, including software applications and the infrastructure they run on.
 It can be integrated with other services like Pager Duty (NYSE:PD) and Slack (NYSE:WORK) to alert employees if the performance score drops and needs attention.
 On top of that, New Relic allows clients to solve problems faster by providing automatic insights into the root cause of every problem.